Faculty Advisory Council

 He has worked in public education across greater western Sydney area in a diverse range of schools including Cabramatta High School, Cherrybrook Technology High School, Strathfield South High School, Model Farms High School and Normanhurst Boys High School.

-Phil Brady is Associate Director, Government Affairs & Engagement within the Optus Business Government team.
+Phil Brady was Associate Director, Government Affairs & Engagement within the Optus Business Government team.

 Before joining Optus Vision in 1995, Phil worked for eighteen years with the NSW Department of School Education — nine years as a secondary teacher, and nine years with various strategic IT portfolios across the Department.
 Whilst working with the Department, Phil was responsible for introducing a range of communications networks and policies specific to the support of educational administration, teaching and learning.